 Meet Annette Funicello!

-When we were born, Annette Funicello had already finished her childhood career as a Mouseketeer.
+When we were born, Annette Funicello had already finished her childhood career as a Mouseketeer and was a young public figure.
 She was the American Girl.
 She was born in Utica, NY.
-Her mother and father; Joseph, an auto repair shop owner and Virginia Funicello a homemaker, were Italian-Americans.
+Her mother and father; Joseph, an auto repair shop owner and Virginia Funicello a homemaker, were Italian Americans.

 As a child, she was very shy.
-Her parents enrolled her in dance and music classes to help her overcome her shyness.
-She was four years old when her family moved to Southern California.
+Her parents decided to enroll her in dance and music classes to help her overcome her shyness.
+She was only four years old when her family moved to Southern California.

 Annette Funicello''s Mouseketeer Days

-It was there, at the age of 12, that she was discovered by Walt Disney.
+It was there in California, at the age of 12, that she was discovered by Walt Disney himself.
 He saw her at a dance recital.
 She was the Swan Queen in “Swan Lake”.
-He immediately chose her to be one of the original Mouseketeers.
+He immediately chose her out of 200 other children to be one of the original Mouseketeers.
+She looked up to him and saw him as a father figure while on the show.

 Annette Funicello was the only Mouseketeer chosen by Walt, and she ended up being one of the most popular.
-After her "career" as a Mouseketeer on the Mickey Mouse Club ended in 1959, she was still under contract with Disney.
+Children all around the world were inspired by her.
+She had dolls made to look like her and books written about her.
+After her "career" as a Mouseketeer on the Mickey Mouse Club ended in 1959 and she'd turned in her "ears", she was still under contract with Disney.

-She married her first husband, Jack Giraldi, who was also her agent, in 1965.
-They divorced in 1982.
+She married her first husband, Jack Giraldi, who was also her agent, in 1965 when she was about 23 years old.
+They were married for about 17 years and then divorced in 1982.
 They had three children, Gina, Jack Jr. and Jason.
-She married her second husband, Glen Holt, a racehorse breeder, in 1986 and is still with him now.
+She married her second husband, Glen Holt, a racehorse breeder, in 1986 and was still with him until she passed away on April 8, 2013.

 Early signs of MS

 Annette Funicello began noticing that something was wrong in 1987, when she was working on the "Back to the Beach" movie with Frankie Avalon.
 She couldn't seem to keep her balance.
-In the beginning, she kept the symptoms from her family.
+In the beginning, however, she kept the symptoms which also included dizziness and headaches, from her family.

 Not too long after the balance problems, she noticed her eyesight seemed to be getting worse.
 After visiting the ophthalmologist several times in only six months and getting her glasses changed twice, he suggested she see a neurologist.